-StartBlogWebsite maintenancePagespeed analysis made easy - measure the loading time of my homepage with one mouse click
+Website maintenancePagespeed analysis made easy - measure the loading time of my homepage with one mouse click

-Pagespeed, the loading time of a website, is a topic that is gaining renewed importance in the development and operation of websites.
-Although the speed of common internet connections has steadily increased, at the same time web applications tend to become more complex and extensive: content management systems with complete CSS and Javascript frameworks, elaborate image material and multimedia functions continue to exhaust the bandwidths.
+Pagespeed: Fast pages are as important as ever Pagespeed, the loading time of a website, is an issue that is once again gaining in importance in the development and operation of websites.
+Although the speed of standard internet connections has steadily increased, web applications are tending to become more complex and extensive: content management systems with complete CSS and JavaScript frameworks, elaborate image material and multimedia functions continue to stretch bandwidths to the limit.

 Therefore, the optimisation of loading times is a customer service in the sense of good usability of one's own online offer.
 And last but not least, Google, as probably the most important search engine provider, never tires of emphasising the importance of short loading times for the ranking in the search results.